DanWahlin/AspNetCorePostgreSQLDockerApp/README.md

 1. Install `Docker for Mac` or `Docker for Windows` (or Docker Toolbox: http://docker.com/toolbox if you have to)

-1. Navigate to the `AspNetCorePostgreSQLDockerApp` subfolder in a console window
+1. Navigate to the `AspNetCorePostgreSQLDockerApp` subfolder in a console window.

+1. Open the `Client` folder and run the following commands at the root of the folder (requires Node.js):

+    - `npm install`
+    - `npm install -g @angular/cli`
+    - `ng build`

 1. Open a separate command prompt window.